thulab/iotdb-quality/docs/en/DataProfiling/Integral.md

 + The integral value equals to the sum of the areas of right-angled trapezoids consisting of each two adjacent points and the time-axis.
 Choosing different `unit` implies different scaling of time axis, thus making it apparent to convert the value among those results with constant coefficient.

-+ The calculation ignores missing points and null values.
++ Missing points, null points and `NaN` in the input series will be ignored.
 The curve or trapezoids will skip these points and use the next valid point.

 ## Examples